Enhancement of baryon-to-meson ratios around jets as a signature of medium response

 This work presents a unique signature of medium response: the enhancement of jet-induced baryon-to-meson yield ratios around the jets.
 We note that the enhanced baryon-to-meson ratios at intermediate $p_T$ region in heavy-ion collisions have been successfully explained by the coalescence of partons in the bulk matter, which is also the key to interpret the number of constituent quark scaling of elliptic flow, another important evidence for the QGP formation \cite{Fries:2003vb, Fries:2003kq, Molnar:2003ff, Greco:2003xt, Greco:2003mm, Greco:2003vf, Hwa:2004ng, STAR:2004jwm, STAR:2005npq, PHENIX:2006dpn, STAR:2007zea, PHENIX:2012swz}.
 Similarly, the lost energy from jets is deposited to medium partons, which, via parton coalescence, can change the chemical composition of particles such as the relative yields of baryons to mesons around the quenched jets as compared to the vacuum jets.
 To illustrate this, we use jet-particle correlation method to compute the ($\Delta \eta, \Delta \phi$) distribution of jet-induced baryon and meson yields with respect to the jet direction in Pb+Pb and p+p collisions at $\sqrt{s_{NN}} = 5.02$~TeV at the LHC via the AMPT model.
 The mixed-event and side-band methods are applied to compute the background-subtracted jet-induced identified particle yields.
-We find a strong enhancement for jet-induced baryon-to-meson yield ratios around the triggered jets in Pb+Pb collisions relative to p+p collisions.
-This enhancement is more prominent in more central collisions due to larger jet quenching effect, and is strongest at intermediate $p_T$ as a result of parton coalescence.
-Since the lost energy from jets is carried by soft particles at large angles, the jet-triggered baryon-to-meson ratios in Pb+Pb collisions are more enhanced for larger relative distance $\Delta r = \sqrt{(\Delta\eta)^2 + (\Delta\phi)^2}$ from the jet axis \footnote{Reference \cite{Chen:2021rrp} studies the effect of jet-induced medium excitation on $\Lambda/K_S^0$ ratio in jets, whereas we focus on the baryon-to-meson ratios around jets.
+We find a strong enhancement of jet-induced baryon-to-meson yield ratios for associated particles at intermediate $p_T$ around the triggered jets in Pb+Pb collisions relative to p+p collisions, as a result of the coalescence of medium partons which are excited by the hard jets.
+This enhancement is more prominent in more central collisions due to larger jet quenching effect.
+Since the lost energy from jets can diffuse to large angles, the jet-triggered baryon-to-meson ratios in Pb+Pb collisions are more enhanced for larger relative distance $\Delta r = \sqrt{(\Delta\eta)^2 + (\Delta\phi)^2}$ from the jet axis \footnote{The proceeding \cite{Chen:2021rrp} studies the effect of jet-induced medium excitation on $\Lambda/K_S^0$ ratio in jets, whereas we focus on the baryon-to-meson ratios around jets.
 Since the lost energy from jets can flow to large angles, the signal of medium response is much stronger outside jets than inside jets.
 Additionally, we use jet-particle correlation method which provides a systematic procedure to subtract the background and extract jet-induced identified particle yields up to very large distance from the jet direction. }.
 Our finding can be easily tested by experiments using the same jet-particle correlation method.
 Once confirmed, it will provide an unambiguous evidence for jet-induced medium exciations in heavy-ion collisions.